abinit/abinit/doc/tutorial/atdep1.md

 The **Temperature Dependent Effective Potential** approach has been introduced by O. Hellman *et al.* [[cite:Hellman2011]] in 2011.
 The purpose of this method is to capture the anharmonic effects in an **effective** way.

-Let us consider that the potential energy of a crystal can be rewritten using a Taylor expansion around the equilibrium:
+Let us consider that the potential energy $U$ of a crystal can be rewritten as a Taylor expansion around the equilibrium:

 $$
 U=   U_0 + \sum_{p\ge 1} \frac{1}{p\ !} \sum_{\substack{\alpha_1...\alpha_p \\ i_1...i_p}}\overset{(p)}{\Phi}\vphantom{\Phi}_{i_1...i_p}^{\alpha_1...\alpha_p}\prod_{k=1}^p u_{i_k}^{\alpha_k}